Hello. I'm Amanda. Here are just a few lines about me and my website.

 talks about bees, telling people about the importance of bees and how to

-I have volunteered for conservation organisations (for example, raising over £20,000 for one charity through a link with an ethical retailer).
+I have volunteered for conservation organisations (for example, including fund raising.

 One of the most effective ways in which a difference has been created is via written letters (usually to politicians)